- Lab

 Use

-to view the documentation forassert_rows
+?assert_rowsto view the documentation forassert_rows, and?insist_rowsforinsist_rows.🔑 Solution

 # View documentation for assert_rows ?assert_rows # View documentation for insist_rows ?insist_rows